 How do our Fees Compare to Other Platforms

 GoCamp’s rates are competitive with other car sharing services, though not really, because we offer way more benefits and services and typically only collect fees on the base rental rate (while other services collect fees on ALL charges).

 GoCamp serves as the primary point of contact with renters during the reservation and booking process.
-Unless you are in GoCamp's Full Service program, you are the primary point of contact for the renter throughout the rental period, and agree to meet and greet the renter in order to provide a thorough orientation to your van, execute contracts, etc. In the event of a roadside issue, you are the primary point of contact for the renter and will work with the renter until the issue has been resolved.
+You are the primary point of contact for the renter throughout the rental period, and agree to meet and greet the renter in order to provide a thorough orientation to your van, execute contracts, etc. In the event of a roadside issue, you are the primary point of contact for the renter and will work with the renter until the issue has been resolved.

 You will execute a standard rental contract, provided by GoCamp, with each person who rents your vehicle.
 You will also conduct a pre- and post-rental walk through inspection, and are responsible for documenting mileage, inspecting driver’s licenses or other identification, etc. You should keep records of all duly executed contracts.

 Payment to You

-Payments will be processed on the first Tuesday and Friday following return of the vehicle to you.
+Payments are processed following the return of the vehicle to you.
 Prior to payment, you must submit to GoCamp mileage totals and post-rental inspection results.

 Fuel and Propane